AbhinavGupta-de/fanficDownloader/README.md

 - Download the story as a pdf
 - Download the story from archiveofourown.org

+### v2.0.0(current)

+- Download the story as an epub
+- Download whole series from archiveofourown.org
+- Website and easy contact

 ### Upcoming features

 - Download the story from fanfiction.net
-- Download the story as an epub
+- Discord server(if the need arose)
-- Website to report bugs and suggest features
-- Download whole series from archiveofourown.org
+- Support Button
+- Request a feature button

 ## Contributing

 If you want to contribute to the project, you can open an issue or a pull request.

+- First clone the repository and then choose which side you want to contribute to.
+- If you want to contribute to the frontend, then go to the `frontend` folder and follow the installation steps.
+- If you want to contribute to the backend, then go to the `server` folder and follow the installation steps.
+- If you want to contribute to the website then go to the `website` folder and follow the installation steps.
+- If you want to help in writing better and effective tests then go to the `test` folder and follow the installation steps.

 If you are opening a pull request, please try to follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format.

 > [!TIP]
 >